 7.2.2.
 To ensure that its rigid parts do not, at any point, where they are in contact with straps, exhibit sharp edges capable of abrading the straps.

 7.2.3.
-It shall not be possible to remove or detach without the use of specific tools, any components except impact-shields or inserts. not designed to be removable or detachable for maintenance or change of configuration purpose.
-Any components that are designed to be removable or detachable shall be so designed as to avoid any risk of incorrect assembly and use, as the assembly and disassembly processes shall be explained in detail in the restraint user guides.
-For integral Child Restraint Systems any harness belt or impact shield shall be capable of its full range of adjustment without disassembly.
+It shall not be possible to remove or detach without the use of specific tools, any components except impact-shields or inserts not designed to be removable or detachable for maintenance purposes.

 7.2.4.
 "Special Needs Restraints" may have additional restraining devices; these shall be designed to avoid any risk of incorrect assembly, and shall be designed so that their means of release and mode of operation is immediately obvious to any rescuer in an emergency.